eduardconstantin/azure-cloud-exams/README.md

 - Over 400 questions scrapped from this [repo](https://github.com/Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Exam-Questions-Answers).
 - Correct answer displayed for each question
-- Vercel OG image generation used to display the question
+- Vercel OG image generation used to display the questions

 ## Getting Started